-What to Consider When Hiring a Taco Caterer
+What to Consider When Serving Tacos

 1) How many people you plan to feed

-Before you decide to get tacos catered, you’ll need to know how many people to plan for.
+Before you decide to get tacos, you’ll need to know how many people to plan for.
 It’s best to know this going in so that you don’t get too far into the process and then realize you didn’t order enough food.
 You’ll want to overestimate a bit when it comes to the number of people.
 There’s nothing worse and more embarrassing than running out of food.
 It’s always better to have too much food than not enough, and who doesn’t love extra tacos?!

 2) Your budget

 Once you know how many mouths you’re planning for, you’ll need to know how much money you have to work with.
-Often, there are many different catering options and price points, so once you know your budget, you can find the one that’s right for the amount of money you have available and the number of people you’re planning on.
+Often, there are many different food options and price points, so once you know your budget, you can find the one that’s right for the amount of money you have available and the number of people you’re planning on.

 3) Allergies and diets